Ratafar22/SQL-Analysis-of-Parch-and-Posey/README.md

 GROUP BY channel
 ORDER BY 2 DESC;
 ```
-Go to [Subqueries&CTEs](https://github.com/Ratafar22/SQL-Analysis-of-Parch-and-Posey/blob/main/Subqueries_%26_Temporary_Tables.sql) to find more of my queries on Subqueries and CTEs
+Go to [Subqueries&CTEs](https://github.com/Ratafar22/SQL-Analysis-of-Parch-and-Posey/blob/main/Subqueries_%26_Temporary_Tables.sql) to see more of my queries on Subqueries and CTEs

 6. **Windows Functions:** It allows one to do a comparison between rows without doing any join.
 It can be used to calculate the running total of a column.
 It uses syntax such as *OVER*, *PARTITION* and *ORDER BY*, *RANK*, *ROW NUMBER*, *LOD* and *LAG*.
 Examples of how Window functions work are shown below